 Employees’ engagement levels increase if they are challenged at work.
-Engaged employees prosper when work is exciting and enhancing their skill set.
-The emerging concept of a career map and horisontal expansion instead of a career path and vertical progression allows for untapped opportunities that will stimulate and engage employees to always grow and develop whilst delivering their best performance.
+Engaged employees prosper when work is exciting and enhances their skill set.
+The emerging concept of a career map and horizontal expansion instead of a career path and vertical progression allows for untapped opportunities that will stimulate and engage employees to always grow and develop whilst delivering their best performance.

 5. Inspirational leaders

-Employees need someone that can not only create a vision for the future, but that can also motivate them to rally behind this vision and direct all their efforts and energy into achieving this vision.
+Employees need someone who can not only create a vision for the future, but who can also motivate them to rally behind this vision and direct all their efforts and energy into achieving this vision.

 6. Relationship with direct manager

 You have probably heard the saying “people don’t leave companies, they leave people”.
-This is only partially true as there are also your relationship with yourself, your team and the organisation that impacts engagement levels.
-A person’s relationship with their direct line manager is however a critical relationship and it is important for manager’s to know their team members holistically and treat their team members as a ‘Workforce of One’.
+This is only partially true; there are also your relationships with yourself, your team and the organisation that impact engagement levels.
+Nevertheless, a person’s relationship with their direct line manager is a critical relationship, and it is important for managers to know their team members holistically and treat their team members as a ‘Workforce of One’.

 7. Extreme pressure

-People like to work hard and do challenging work – they however don’t like last minute instructions accompanied by increased workload and unrealistic expectations that put them under extreme pressure.
+People like to work hard and do challenging work – but not last-minute instructions accompanied by increased workload and unrealistic expectations that put them under extreme pressure.
 You are guaranteed to find disengagement in environments where there is poor planning and people are expected to work overtime as a result of that.